 Life-Cycle Portfolio Choice with Imperfect Predictors

-Keywords: Portfolio Choice over the Life Cycle, Stock Market Mean Reversion, Filtering, Stock Market Predictability, Imperfect Predictor
+Keywords: Portfolio Choice over the Life Cycle, Filtering, Stock Market Predictability, Imperfect Predictors.

 JEL Classification: D15, G11, G5